chiaradorazio/SC_project/README.md

 ```

-## #Results
+## Results
+In the program the following method were tested:
 1.Boosted Decision Trees (Adaptive Boost)
 2.Multi-Layer Perceptron (Neural Network)
 3.Linear Discriminant Analysis (Fisher discriminant)
 4.Cut optimisation (binary splits)
+As output result are produced *TTMVAOutputCV.root* file and **dataset** folder.
+Inside **dataset** folder the user can find the coefficients of the method tested and the weights.
-For comparison of different classifiers with ROC curve
+For comparison of different classifiers look at the **ROC curve**.

-Output